vlothec/TRASH/README.md

 C script required for the HOR part

 # TRASH: Tandem Repeat Annotation and Structural Hierarchy
-R script to identify and extract tandem repeats
+identify and extract tandem repeats and investigate their higher order structure

 Local **kmer** counting finds regions that are repetitive.
 Windows (1kb by default) are scored based on proportion of repeated kmers to their size. **Threshold** is a score above which windows are considered to contain repeats.
 Periodicity of repeats is established and **MAFFT** is used to iterate over candidate representative sequences to find a consensus.